mikekeith52/AllStatesForecast/user_guide.md

     - the independent variables to use in the resulting X dataframes
     - "top_" not supported
   - **call_me** : str, default "arima"
-    - the model's nickname -- this name carries to the self.info, self.mape, and self.forecasts dictionaries
+    - the model's nickname -- this name carries to the info, mape, and forecasts attributes
   - Info about all other arguments (order, seasonal_order, trend) can be found in the sm.tsa.arima.model.ARIMA documentation (linked above)
   - other arguments from ARIMA() function can be passed as keywords
 - See [forecast_auto_arima()](#forecast_auto_arima) documentation for an example of how to call a forecast method and access reults